Landscape assets to be vested in Council require review and acceptance prior to planting, bonding and multiple audit inspections.

 • Actions to be undertaken to maintain and/or improve the condition.

-The monthly maintenance checklist provided in the CSS Part 7, Appendix 1 [PDF, 910 KB] can be included with the report.
+The checklist provided in the CSS Part 7, Appendix 1 [PDF, 910 KB] can be included with the report.
+The checklist alone is not an establishment report.

 To make a change

-To do something that differs from the accepted plans or does not comply with the CSS, a Non-conformance Report (NCR) is to be submitted, along with plans/drawings and photographs where applicable, indicating which assets are to be altered.
+To do something that differs from the accepted plans or does not comply with the CSS, a Non-conformance Report (NCR) is to be submitted prior to the changes being implemented.
+The NCR should include plans/drawings and photographs where applicable, indicating which assets are to be altered.

 Council will review the NCR and provide confirmation of acceptance or non-acceptance.